 This also means SDS can run both on the server’s standard operating system and in a virtual machine (VM).
 Some SDS products can even run across containers, which allows users to manage applications and storage services through 1 interface, regardless of the infrastructure that container lives in (bare metal, virtual, or cloud).

 Both SDS and storage virtualization involve abstracting something from storage hardware, but the concepts aren’t the same.
 Storage virtualization allows the capacity of many storage devices to be pooled so it looks like all the storage is sitting on one device.
 SDS, in contrast, abstracts the storage services, or storage software, and separates them from the device itself.

 SDS is not a cloud

 Clouds are pools of virtual resources that can be accessed on demand through self-service portals, facilitated by management and automation software.
 SDS shares many of these qualities, so it’s easy to think SDS is a cloud.
 But SDS is merely a layer that helps feed data into a cloud, working within a cloud environment to provide unified storage.
 That said, SDS does have cloud storage features, like networked access and management and automation software that allows you to quickly scale and provide metered service—features that almost put SDS in the same family as cloud storage.

 SDS is not NAS—per se

 It’s not that SDS isn’t attached to a network.
 It still requires some type of networked connection, just like any enterprise storage system.
 It’s just that NAS organizes and shares files while SDS controls the storage volume itself.
-NAS can be deployed on top of an SDS layer (Red Hat® Gluster Storage is essentially a NAS interface), but SDS separates the hardware’s physical storage volumes from the control system.
+NAS can be deployed on top of an SDS layer, but SDS separates the hardware’s physical storage volumes from the control system.